Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Introduction

 We find that the long time state is characterized by propagation of a superposition of differently sized mesons, with the average size inversely dependent on the confinement field.
 The meson size oscillates in time and the oscillations get larger as the confinement field reduces.
 These larger mesons slowly propagate out, damping out the oscillations near the center.
 Some of this phenomenology is similar to what has been seen in wavepacket scattering studies in lattice gauge theories where a particle-anti particle pair after a collision continues to periodically move apart and come back for another collision~\cite{Gorshkov4,collider}.
 The scaling of the average meson size and the oscillation frequency are qualitatively described by analytical results obtained from an associated Wannier-Stark problem, which becomes exact as we approach infinitely large confinement field strengths.

 We also consider the effect of tuning the initial state energy at a fixed confinement field.
-The average length of mesons that propagate monotonically increases as a function of initial state energy, instead of the spatial size of the initial excitation.
+The average length of the meson that propagates monotonically increases as a function of initial state energy, instead of the spatial size of the initial excitation.
 As the meson size increases, its propagation speed is slower, which slows down the spread of particle density away from the excitation region.
-Due to this differential in meson speed, the mesons separate out spatially according to their size as a function of time.
+Since the long time wavefunction of even a single meson is a superposition of differently sized mesons, the correlation between meson size and speed causes a size dependent spatial separation of the mesons participating in the superposition.
 This is a consequence of linear confinement and we find that this feature holds true even for cases where the confining field is weaker than the particle hopping term.
 We show that for weaker confining fields, mesons longer than a certain size experience a slow down.